Santa Fe Plaza

-The Santa Fe Plaza is a National Historic Landmark in downtown Santa Fe, New Mexico in the style of traditional Spanish-American colonial cities.
+The Santa Fe Plaza (Spanish: Plaza de Santa Fe) is a National Historic Landmark in downtown Santa Fe, New Mexico in the style of traditional Spanish-American colonial cities.
 The plaza, or city square is a gathering place for locals and also a tourist attraction.
 It is home to annual events including Fiestas de Santa Fe, the Spanish Market, the Santa Fe Bandstand, and the Santa Fe Indian Market.

 Listed on the National Register of Historic Places, the plaza consists of a central park lined with grass, trees, and benches.
 During Christmas time, the plaza is decorated with farolitos, luminarias, and trees lights.
 The park also includes a performing arts stage.

 History

-Encompassed in the general plaza area are historic monuments, restaurants, businesses and art galleries, including the Palace of the Governors (the oldest public building in the U.S.), the New Mexico Museum of Art, Cathedral Basilica of Saint Francis of Assisi, and the Loretto Chapel.
+Encompassed in the general plaza area are historic monuments, restaurants, businesses and art galleries, including the Palace of the Governors (the oldest public building in the United States), the New Mexico Museum of Art, Cathedral Basilica of Saint Francis of Assisi, and the Loretto Chapel.
 In true pueblo fashion, the Plaza architecture is traditional adobe.
 Just 16 mi from the Santa Fe ski basin, the Plaza dates back to the early 17th century when Santa Fe was settled by conquistadors.
 Until the mid-19th century, the Plaza lacked landscaping, and ownership of the area transitioned between the Spaniards and the Mexicans throughout the earlier years.